Tonyxu82/tonyxu82.github.io/about.md

 ![Grauduate]({{ site.baseurl }}\img\graduate.png)

 # Hi,
-I am Tony, a Master Student at Portland State University in Computer Science.
+I am Tony, and just graduated from Portland State Univerisy in Computer Science.
+My focus is on the software/service architect design and implementation.